gotlougit/p2p-file-transfer/README.md

 It is being coded in Rust in order to get both safety and performance, using the Tokio asynchronous framework in order to get faster performance.

-As of right now, the server supports async requests only.
+Both the client and server have async network request support.

 ## Implemented Features